chelsmau/chelsmau.github.io/_pages/cv.md

 * August 2024 - Present: Engineer Together Fellow
   * Auburn University Samuel Ginn College of Engineering, Auburn, AL
-  * Graduate student assisting the Associate Dean of the Samuel Ginn College of Engineering in developing and championing programs and events designed to foster a welcoming culture for all engineering students.
+  * Graduate student assisting the Associate Dean of the Samuel Ginn College of Engineering in developing and championing programs and events designed to foster a welcoming culture for all members within the College of Engineering and through similar collaborative events across other campus colleges and organizations.

 * August 2023 - July 2024: Graduate Student Assistant
   * Auburn University Libraries, Auburn, AL
-  * Graduate student assisting in the DataSpace department of Auburn University’s Innovation and Research Commons at the campus's main library.
-Specialties included programming assistance with research data analytics in Excel, Matlab, Python, and R.
+  * Graduate student assistant in the DataSpace department of Auburn University’s Innovation and Research Commons at the campus's main library.
+Specialties included programming assistance with research data analytics to students, faculty, and staff in Excel, Matlab, Python, and R.

 * January 2019 - May 2020: Secondary Mathematics Teacher
   * Northside High School, Columbus, GA
   * Courses taught: Algebra I, Honors Geometry, Accelerated Geometry B/Algebra II
   * Organized the collaboration between subject level mathematics instructors and district coaches for common assessment baseline process development, improvement, and revision in accordance with GA state standards
-  * Performed statistical analytics to be communicated with school stakeholders and administrators in regards to Positive Behavioral Interventions and Supports (PBIS) and GA College and Career Ready Performance Index (CCRPI)
+  * Performed statistical analyses of Positive Behavioral Interventions and Supports (PBIS) and GA College and Career Ready Performance Index (CCRPI) objective metrics to be communicated with school system stakeholders and administrators

 * July 2014 - December 2016: Secondary Educator
   * Brookstone School, Columbus, GA
   * Courses taught: Pre-Algebra, Algebra I, 8th Grade Physical Science, 6th Grade Technology, 8th Grade Technology
-  * Maintained teaching responsibilities while a coach for the Middle School Math Team, mentor for FIRST Robotics Team, assistant coach for the Middle School Girls’ Soccer Team, and in pursuant of a master’s degree
+  * Coach for the Middle School Math Team, mentor for FIRST Robotics Team, and assistant coach for the Middle School Girls’ Soccer Team
   * Created and designed the 8th Grade ACCEL program curriculum and process for gifted students
   * Created and presented instructional support and design materials for colleagues for the integration of Google Apps for Education (Google A4E) in classrooms